cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/elaborate_scenario.md

     - sending mail messages informing the developer about the status of the quality gate

 ## The two Jenkins jobs
 The two jobs use the same techniques (shared library) and classes that have been defined for the [Shared Library Example Pipeline](./readme.md#mainframe-ci-pipeline-from-shared-lib).
-They require the [same parameters](../advanced_pipelines/setup.md#loading-the-script-from-a-shared-library) to be defined and passed into the job as this jobs.
+They require the [same parameters](../advanced_pipelines/setup.md#loading-the-script-from-a-shared-library) to be defined and passed into the job as these two jobs.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3Njg5MTI0NywtNjE5NzY0NjJdfQ==
+eyJoaXN0b3J5IjpbLTUzMTI0MzEyLC02MTk3NjQ2Ml19
 -->